 This Aretha Franklin classic is one of the best songs for your boyfriend.
 Its heartfelt lyrics and memorable melody tell the tale of a life-changing relationship.

 This song sounds especially great on the piano (or if you want to apply some interesting sonic twists, you can try it on a synth!).
 It may be a challenge if you’re very new to piano.
-But if you want to give it a shot, this detailed, full-song tutorial (video above right) will take you through it.
+But if you want to give it a shot, this detailed, full-song tutorial video will take you through it.

 3. “Teenage Dream” by Katy Perry (2010)